-Every year 4,250 Danes are diagnosed with primary colorectal cancer (CRC).
+On averrage of 5,330 Danes (2014-18) are diagnosed with primary colorectal cancer (CRC) per year.
 Due to lack of evident symptoms, more than half of these do have disseminated disease at the time of diagnosis.
 Thereby, complete and effective treatment is far from always achievable.
 Currently, screening based on an immunological test for occult human blood in feces (the FIT test) has been implemented to improve the overall prognosis and reduce the incidence of the disease.
-At present the compliance in FIT-screening in Denmark is 64%, and the sensitivity of the FIT-test is 75%—this leads to a clinical sensitivity of 48%.
-Long story short: 52% of the those, who in the screen relevant population may have a neoplastic bowel lesion will not be identified.
+At present the compliance in FIT-screening in Denmark is 62%, and the sensitivity of the FIT-test is 79%—this leads to a clinical sensitivity of 49%.
+Long story short: 51% of the those, who in the screen relevant population may have a neoplastic bowel lesion will not be identified.

 is our largest ever—and the definitely final evaluation of our research towards a screening model for colorectal cancer based on blood samples.

 Endoscopy III-Part I is now completed and ran parallel to the public, general screening for colorectal cancer from 2014 to 2016.
 Part II will run until summer 2022.